earloc/QLeatherMan/README.md

 dotnet qlman config
 ```

-The content of this file resembles the available commandline-switches and can be used to automate the execution ov the varios commands (excluding 'config' itself ;) )
+The content of this file resembles the available commandline-switches and can be used to automate the execution of the various commands (excluding 'config' itself ;) )

 ```